angular/angular/adev/src/content/ecosystem/service-workers/config.md

 The `ngsw-config.json` JSON configuration file specifies which files and data URLs the Angular service worker should cache and how it should update the cached files and data.
 The [Angular CLI](tools/cli) processes this configuration file during `ng build`.

-All file paths must begin with `/`, which corresponds to the deployment directory &mdash; usually `dist/<project-name>` in CLI projects.
+All file paths must begin with `/`, which corresponds to the deployment directory — usually `dist/<project-name>` in CLI projects.

 Unless otherwise commented, patterns use a **limited*** glob format that internally will be converted into regex: